 2.5 Review by ExAG

-The review by the ExAG Convenor and Deputy Convenor is documented and a recommendation is also included in that spreadsheet.
+The review by the ExAG Convenor and Deputy Convenor is documented in a spreadsheet and a recommendation is also included in that spreadsheet.
 The recommendation will include the IECEx Schemes for which acceptance is recommended and may include recommended restrictions based on the assessor’s competencies.

 2.6 Voting and acceptance by ExAG

 The Convenor of ExAG will then organise with the IECEx Secretariat to submit the application to vote by ExAG, together with the application documents and the review result.
-The voting period will normally be four weeks but may be extended to six weeks if it is close to a summer holiday period (Northern or Southern Hemisphere).
+The voting shall be conducted via the electronic ballot voting system.
+The voting period will normally be four weeks, but may be extended to six weeks if it is close to a summer holiday period (Northern or Southern Hemisphere).
+A decision shall be taken by simple majority.

 2.7 Entry into the list of approved assessors

 If there is a majority of votes in favour of the application, the candidate is appointed as an assessor by the IECEx Executive Secretary and added to the list of assessors on the IECEx website.
-The applicant will be advised of his/her appointment by the Convenor of ExAG.
+The applicant will be advised of their appointment by the Convenor of ExAG.
 Following an applicant's acceptance by the ExAG, the ExMC Secretary will arrange for official notification, and entry in the List of IECEx Approved Assessors and Assessment Teams, on the IECEx website.

 2.8 Reporting to ExMC

 The ExAG will provide a report to the ExMC for noting, with information about assessors who have been accepted by ExAG.

+3 Appointment of lead assessors

+Appointment of lead assessors will be by invitation made by the IECEx Executive Secretary, from the existing pool of assessors, taking into account the competences required by this OD.
+Each new lead assessor will be required to initially lead at least one assessment under supervision of an existing lead assessor, as identified by the Executive Secretary, prior to being recommended for appointment as a lead assessor.
+The Executive Secretary may consult with ExAG Convenor as part of the process of decision making and shall advise the ExAG Convenor on the appointment of a lead assessor.

-3 4 General requirements for all assessors
+4 General requirements for all assessors

 All assessors, when conducting ExCB, ExTL and ATF assessments, shall follow the assessment procedures as outlined in the following documents, as applicable: OD 003-2, IECEx Technical Capability Documents, and the IECEx Scheme Rules IECEx 02, IECEx 03 series, IECEx 04 and IECEx 05.